theanuragshukla/binlocator-v2/README.md

 # NOTE
 ### The Project binlocator-v1 was awarded first prize in the below mentioned hackathon.
-After almost a year, I'm trying to improve the usability by removing the bugs, impreoving existing features and adding new ones.
+After almost a year, I'm trying to improve the usability by removing the bugs, improving existing features and adding new ones.
 Because of a completely new repository, all the previous deployments will not be updated anymore.
 From now on, the only live link is [https://binlocator.anurags.tech](https://binlocator.anurags.tech)

 # Video Demo Link